A Small-Group Nature Adventure Amid the Scenic Splendors of the South Island

 Day 6: Haast Pass / Lake Wanaka

 Traversing moss-draped beech forest, we cross Haast Pass into the heart of the Southern Lakes high country.
-We’ll stop for nature walks at the pass, which is one of three main passages across the Southern Alps and was once an important Maori trading route.
-The scenery is glorious, and trails lead from the road’s edge into the rain forest along turquoise streams to dramatic waterfalls.
-Our destination this afternoon, the vast blue expanse of Lake Wanaka, is the portal to Mount Aspiring National Park.
-The basin filled by Lake Wanaka was gouged out by the Wanaka Glacier born high in the ice fields that crown the jagged peaks in the distance.
+We’ll stop for a nature walk at the pass, which is one of three main passages across the Southern Alps and was once an important Maori trading route.
+The scenery is glorious, and trails lead from the road’s edge into the rain forest, following turquoise streams to dramatic waterfalls.
+Our destination this afternoon is the vast blue expanse of Lake Wanaka, the portal to Mount Aspiring National Park.
+The basin filled by Lake Wanaka was gouged out by the Wanaka Glacier, born high in the ice fields that crown the jagged peaks in the distance.
 In the Maori language, Wanaka means “renewal of the soul,” exactly what our time here offers.
-The Wanaka region is one of the best places on the planet for stargazing, with some of the darkest night skies on Earth.
+The Wanaka region is one of the best places on Earth for stargazing, with some of the darkest night skies on the planet.

 Day 7: Lake Wanaka / Te Anau